 She followed his gaze and broke into a sunny smile that melted his heart.
 Why did people do these things to their littlest ones?

 “It’s been a while.”
 She bit her lip, suddenly unsure of herself.
 “You won’t dob me in?”

-“Cross my heart,” he said and tugged her arm toward the restaurant.
+“Cross my heart,” he said and tugged her hand toward the restaurant.
 “How long have you been alone?”

-“I ran away from home about a year ago when my parents called the dobbers.
+“I ran away from home about a year ago when my parents called the dobers.
 I’ve been in trouble before, you know.
 Hooky from school, stealing, hanging around with the wrong crowd, stuff like that.”
 Her expression turned dark.
-“When I told my parents that I needed to jam, they called in the dobbers, but I ran off before they came to the house.
-They’ve been looking for me, and the cops too.”
+“When I told my parents that I needed to jam, they called in the dobers, but I ran off before they came to the house.
+I guess they’ve been looking for me, but I’ll never go back!”
 Her large eyes searched his face.
 “You sure you won’t dob me in?”

 “Promise.
 What’s your name?” he asked as he opened the restaurant door and waited for her to get in.

 There were enough customers inside to avoid being conspicuous and Bannon made toward an empty table at the back.
 A pretty young thing dressed in a black form-fitting uniform sauntered toward them, holding a pen and pad.
 She glanced at Aleya’s disheveled appearance, frowned suspiciously, then turned to Bannon.